 s/n Activity.
-Timeline Payment

-(After (%age of

-contract Total

-signing) Remune

-ration)

-1. Acceptable Inception Report: - This should include methodology Week 4 10

-and work plan with clearly defined strategy for carrying out the

-assignment with timelines for the various outputs.
-The report should:

-a. indicate the objective, scope and criteria of the audit;

-b. contain an audit plan for the on-site activities;

-c. contain the audit questionnaires;

-d. contain Audit Plan and logistics:

-- Audit scope;

-- Audit schedule;

-- Audit protocols;

-- Allocated resources.

-This should be presented in person by the Consultant at the REA-PMU

-office.
-Consultant must submit (3) hard copies and a soft copy of the

-inception report.
+Timeline (After contract signing) Payment (%age of Total Remune 1.
+Acceptable Inception Report: - This should include methodology and work plan with clearly defined strategy for carrying out the assignment with timelines for the various outputs.
+The report should: a. indicate the objective, scope and criteria of the audit; b. contain an audit plan for the on-site activities; c. contain the audit questionnaires; d. contain Audit Plan and logistics: - Audit scope; - Audit schedule; - Audit protocols; - Allocated resources.
+This should be presented in person by the Consultant at the REA-PMU office.
+Consultant must submit (3) hard copies and a soft copy of the inception report.
+Week 4 ration) 10